Make sure to buy your skip-the-line tickets online before your visit!

 Tips for the visit

-The waiting line to Forum and Palatine is never as big as the one for the Colosseum, you’ll probably spend no more than 20 minutes even during high season.
+The waiting line to Forum and Palatine is never as big as the one for the Colosseum, you’ll probably spend no more than 20 minutes in low season, but in high season we’ve been warned of queues of 1h45.
 The ticket you acquire at any of these sites comprises access to the other two, that’s why we recommend you purchase it at Palatine ticket office (5 minutes walk from the Colosseum) where there is never a queue, or - an even better solution - to buy your ticket online and thus enter without waiting, at all three sites in whichever order you prefer!